pagecarton/pagecarton/pagecarton/core/readme.txt

 When you need new functionality for your PageCarton site, search for existing contributed modules.
 Create new custom modules only when nothing existing comes close to what you need.
+Always remember, being creative is part of being a developer.

 MORE INFORMATION
 ----------------